-- In the C Treeview right-click on the loadcase Combination Bending span 1 and pick the Set Active option. - Click OK to resolve the analyses indicated as needing to be solved. - With no features selected click the right-hand mouse button in a blank part of the graphics window and select the Contours option to add the contours layer to the Treeview.
+- In the C Treeview right-click on the loadcase Combination Bending span 1 and pick the Set Active option. - With no features selected click the right-hand mouse button in a blank part of the graphics window and select the Contours option to add the contours layer to the Treeview.
 Note that by default, and in accordance with established theory, thick plate element results are given along a chosen global axis.
 Because we wish to look at radial results along the deck the cylindrical local coordinate system must be selected in order to make the appropriate results components available for selection. - Select Entity Force/Moment and then select the Transformed button and select the Specified local coordinate option.
-Ensure Cylindrical about Z-axis is selected in the drop down list.
-Leave the Shell plane for resultants as r/theta and click OK. - Now, as a result of transforming the results, a new component is available in the Component drop down list.
+Ensure Cylindrical about Z-axis is selected in the drop-down list.
+Ensure Shell plane for resultants is set to r/theta and click OK. - Now, as a result of transforming the results, a new component is available in the Component drop down list.
 Selected moments in the theta direction Mt - Click the OK button to display contours of moments in the longitudinal direction.